kayahans/spinwave/README.md

 https://iopscience.iop.org/article/10.1088/0953-8984/27/16/166002/meta

-Here is an example given for the ferromagnetic CrI3 using magnetic coupling paramters in 2D Mater.
+Here is an example given for the ferromagnetic CrI3 using magnetic coupling parameters in 2D Mater.
 4 (2017) 035002.

 CrI3 magnon dispersion curve: